ScooloV/bbpedia/docs/core_rules.md

-When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after declaring the action they will perform but before performing the action, roll a D6, applying a +2 modifierr to the dice roll if you declared the player would perform a Block or Blitz action (or a Special action granted by a Skill or Trait that
+When this player is activated, even if they are Prone or have lost their Tackle Zone, immediately after declaring the action they will perform but before performing the action, roll a D6, applying a +2 modifier to the dice roll if you declared the player would perform a Block or Blitz action (or a Special action granted by a Skill or Trait that
 ![](media/core_rules/image290.jpg)can be performed instead of a Block action):

-« On a roll of 1-3, this player lashes out at their
+* On a roll of 1-3, this player lashes out at their

 team-mates: